Life with needle phobia

 While it is true that no two people will have exactly the same relationship with a fear of needles, it is important to recognise that it has the strength to affect life choices, that ultimately can affect their health.
 Someone who has a fear of needles can benefit from support, and there is no one-size-fits-all way to go about this.
 So take time to understand where they are at, or where you are with the phobia and start from there.

 If you can relate to any of the content discussed in this article, consider taking action to improve your overall wellbeing. oVRcome are continuing to develop their programme which utilises exposure therapy using virtual reality technology to support individuals with phobias.
-Why not take their Fear of Needles test and receive a free customised report with some actionable tips for your severity level?
+Why not take our Fear of Needles test and receive a free customised report with some actionable tips for your severity level?